-Council is in the fourth quarter of the financial year and capital expenditure is fairly low at R286,3 million (45,96%).
+Council is in the fourth quarter of the financial year and capital expenditure is fairly low at R303 million (48,64%).
 This is based on the Adjusted Capital Budget of R622,9 million.
 Due to the pandemic, municipality has not been able to execute projects as planned.
-The performance in this area is not acceptable.
-The Project steering Committee is monitoring the capital projects to ensure that any issues are resolved promptly.
+This has led to reprioritisation of projects to cater for the current needs of the community during COVID-19 pandemic.
+Special adjusted budget was adopted by Council on 11 June 2020 which approved all reprioritised projects.